126.96.36.199 Internal Activities of Defence Forces

 “Estimates vary as to the size of their industries – they account for around 8%-40% of Egypt’s gross national product.”

-- In some cultures it is expected that a president would have all the trappings of power.
-Parading a defence capability is a demonstration of power and an opportunity to send diplomatic signals.
-For example a BBC report, Russia stages massive WW2 parade despite Western boycott, described new weaponry, the attendance of allies including China and Venezuela, and the Western boycott in protest against Russia’s annexation of Crimea.
+In some cultures, parading a defence capability is a demonstration of power and an opportunity to send diplomatic signals.
+For example a BBC report, Russia stages massive WW2 parade despite Western boycott, observed the impressive new weaponry and the attendance of allies – including China and Venezuela; Western countries boycotted the event in protest against Russia’s annexation of Crimea.